Dog biking / Bikejoring

 + well-fitting so-called everyday harnesses (preferably Y-shaped) are enough as harnesses

-- running with the dog can become crooked especially if the dog is wary of the bike or the running side is always the same
+- running with the dog can become crooked especially if the dog avoids the bike or the running side is always the same

 - "wide transport" doesn't fit well on narrow trails